yuanchaiyc/Ling471/assignments/Assignment-1.md

 1. Now go to your VS Code, to the Source Control pane, find "Pull" under "..." and pull the changes into your local copy of the repository.
 Make sure that you now see the updated README!

+1. Leave a question or comment about VS Code in the Assignment 1 discussion area on Canvas, if you haven't already.
+(The purpose is to show that you got at least some experience with the software.
+Otherwise, it can be about anything.)

 ### Part 4: Command line and remote servers. (**NB: Complete after April 8**)
 It is important to be able to connect to a remote server and to be able to copy files between that server and your machine.
 It is also important to be able to run things like python or git via the command line (rather than in an IDE such as VS Code or in a GUI such as github.com).